-• Laundry Procedures
+Laundry Procedures

-- Uncontaminated laundry shall be laundered every evening after the athletic training facility closes.
-Before leaving for the evening, an athletic training staff member will take the laundry bag to the laundry room where it will be laundered.
+- When at WSU, uncontaminated laundry shall be laundered every day.
 The laundry room is in the basement of Memorial Hall at the bottom of the stairs by the pool.
-It is next to the women's general locker room. - All laundry (ace wraps, towels, or pillowcases) coming in contact with bodily fluids shall be considered contaminated.
-Contaminated laundry shall be soaked in a 1:10 bleach to water solution for five minutes and then laundered as usual. - o If a uniform or other clothing should become contaminated, hydrogen peroxide will be used to remove the bodily fluid, and then shall be laundered as usual.
+It is next to the women's general locker room. - Laundry Procedures outside of Winona State University Laundry will be laundered using the policy at each clinical site. - All laundry (ace wraps, towels, or pillowcases) coming in contact with bodily fluids shall be considered contaminated.
+Contaminated laundry shall be soaked in a 1:10 bleach to water solution for five minutes and then laundered as usual. - o If a uniform or other clothing becomes contaminated, hydrogen peroxide will be used to remove the bodily fluid and then shall be laundered as usual.